 Park City was put on the world map as it helped host the 2002 Olympic Winter Games.
 Hundreds of thousands of visitors from around the world filled the town during those 17 days to watch the world’s best athletes compete for Olympic gold; yet more than 130 years ago, a rush of people flocked to Park City seeking a different precious metal - silver.

-The Park City Museum offers a peek into Park City’s past with Historic Walking Tours, available Mondays-Saturdays, June 15 through September 5.
+The Park City Museum offers a peek into Park City’s past with Historic Walking Tours, available Mondays-Saturdays.
 Put on your walking shoes and explore Park City’s Historic Main Street.
 Explore the architecture and stories of Park City’s unique history—from the days as a booming mine town to an emerging ski town.

 Cost is $5 per person, and the tour is best for ages 13 and up.
 For more information, please visit the Park City Museum’s website.